Peter Fulton

 Peter Gordon Fulton (born 1 February 1979) is a former New Zealand international cricketer who played for Canterbury at domestic level.
-He comes from a well recognised cricketing family with his uncle Roddy Fulton playing and captaining both Canterbury, Northern Districts, and New Zealand A from 1972 to 1985.
+He comes from a well recognised cricketing family with his uncle Roddy Fulton playing and captaining Canterbury, Northern Districts, and New Zealand A from 1972 to 1985.
 He retired from first-class cricket in April 2017.

 Domestic career

 Fulton's career highlights include scoring 301 not out against Auckland at the Hagley Oval in Christchurch over 11/12 March 2003, which is the highest maiden first-class century by any New Zealand batsman.
 Another career highlight was when he scored 112 in an ODI against Sri Lanka in Napier, New Zealand, on 8 January 2006.
 In the same series he also scored two half-centuries and was NZs top-scorer.

 In the final of the 2016–17 Ford Trophy, Fulton scored the fastest century in a List A cricket match in New Zealand.